Wake Forest University Online Master of Health Administration

 Admission Requirements: Applicants to the online Wake Forest MHA must hold a bachelor’s degree from an accredited institution.
 There is no minimum GPA requirement, no GMAT or GRE test scores requirement, and no letters of recommendation are required.
 Applicants must submit a resume and transcripts.
 As well, students either complete a virtual interview with a Student Success Manager or answer the interview questions electronically.

-Study Plan: The online WFU MHA consists of nine core courses and one elective.
-Students take courses in whatever order suits them, with the exception of the capstone in health informatics, and typically complete the degree in two years.
+Study Plan: The online WFU MHA consists of nine core courses, one elective, and one capstone.
+Students take courses in whatever order suits them, with the exception of the capstone in health administration, and typically complete the degree in two years.
 Start dates land in January, May, and August.
 Online MHA students can expect to spend 15 to 25 hours on each course per week.
 A capstone course culminates the program.

 Curriculum: The Wake Forest University MHA comprises 36 credits, including a capstone course.
-Courses include health informatics today; population health and the American healthcare system; healthcare data analytics; healthcare databases; digital health; health information regulation, privacy, and security; healthcare leadership and impact; quality and patient safety management in healthcare; and capstone in health informatics.
+Courses include principles of health system management; population health and the American healthcare system; human resource management and organizational development; financial management for today’s leaders; health information management systems; healthcare policy, law, and ethics; quality and patient safety management in healthcare; strategic planning and decision-making for healthcare leaders; healthcare leadership and impact; strategic communications; and capstone in health administration.

-Elective courses include project management essentials, telehealth today and tomorrow, and artificial intelligence for health informatics.
+Elective courses include strategic digital marketing, decision-making & risk management, and artificial intelligence for health informatics.